-In the Primary programmes you will examine the philosophy, content, integration and methods of delivery to implement the New Zealand Curriculum in primary and intermediate schools.
-In addition, Te Pōkai Mātauranga o te Ao Rua students will have an introduction to marau – guidelines for teaching in Māori-medium settings and an exploration of te reo Māori and kaupapa Māori in primary education environments.
+You will examine the philosophy, content, integration and methods of delivery to implement the New Zealand Curriculum in primary and intermediate schools.
+In addition, Te Pōkai Mātauranga o te Ao Rua student teachers will have an introduction to marau – guidelines for teaching in Māori-medium settings and an exploration of te reo Māori and kaupapa Māori in primary education environments.

-- Bachelor of Teaching (ECE) students will select elective papers worth 36 points.
+- BTchg Early Childhood Education students must select elective papers worth 36 points.